-This takes place in Year 3 and Year 4 each year we are allocated a time slot buy Poulton YMCA.
+This takes place in Year 3 and Year 4 on a Wednesday morning.
 Children require a towel and swimming costume.

 - All children with long hair should either wear bathing caps or have their hair tied back if the teacher considers the length of the hair constitutes a health hazard. - Jewellery should not be worn in the pool.